-Figure 7.
-Trend estimates for the Korean arrivals and those from 'Other' origins.
+Figure 9: Trend estimates for the Korean arrivals and those from Other origins.
 The trend estimates are based on the complete model (grey), the new iterated approach (black) and STL (dashed).
 Also shown are sample autocorrelation functions for the residuals from the three methods.

-March 2001 corresponds exactly to the minimum in the second difference of an STL trend of Total monthly (log) arrivals, indicating a maximum decrease in the slope at that time.
-It is possible that the slow down seen in the 'Other' (composite) arrivals series, dated July 2001, may be due in part to the flow-on effects from this US recession.
+A further plausible cause for the lower than forecast number of visitors is the US recession dated March 2001 (Hall et al., 2001), along with the world wide flow-on effects from a slow down in the US economy.
+The recession predates 9/11 by six months but that is consistent with observed features of the data.
+In particular, March 2001 corresponds exactly to the minimum in the second difference of an STL trend of Total monthly (log) arrivals, indicating a maximum decrease in the slope at that time.
+It is possible that the slow down seen in the Other (composite) arrivals series, dated July 2001, may be due in part to the flow-on effects from this US recession.

-It seems quite clear that the events of 9/11 did not have much influence on the longer-term numbers of visitors to New Zealand, and especially not a negative influence.
+It seems quite clear that the events of 9/11 did not have much influence on the longer term numbers of visitors to New Zealand, and especially not a negative influence.
 In contrast our analysis identifies other events which have had marked structural effects on the trends in these data, especially from certain countries of origin.
 In particular, the stock market crash of October 1987 preceded a dramatic decline in arrivals from the USA, followed by a sustained period of only moderate growth.
 In turn, both the intercept and slope of Total arrivals decreased in December 1987.
 Similarly, the Asian financial crisis of 1997-1998 precipitated a massive drop in arrivals from Korea, with the intercept and slope of Total arrivals again both decreasing in 1997.
 The SARS epidemic affected arrivals from China in a different way, with a very short-lived but large reduction, which we class as temporary and not structural.
 The overall effects of 9/11 might also be seen as temporary and negative, but of a smaller magnitude than those associated with SARS.

-Estimation of structural breaks was facilitated by a new implementation of Bai and Perron's (1998, 2003) work.
+Estimation of structural breaks was facilitated by a new implementation of Bai & Perron's (1998, 2003) work.
 Use of an iterative approach to estimate the trend and seasonal components separately enabled us to locate structural breaks in the data, and to attribute these to either changes in the trend or the seasonal pattern.
 Estimating these components simultaneously did not achieve the same flexibility in the estimated components, nor in the location of the break points.
 The agreement between the estimated parametric trends from the iterated approach and the nonparametric STL trends is especially pleasing, as is the lack of residual structure around those parametric trends when compared to other trend estimates.